Billy Kimball

 Billy Kimball (born July 8, 1959) is an American writer and producer.
 He was a co-executive producer on the acclaimed HBO series Veep.

 Personal life

-He was born in New York City, attended Trinity School, and graduated from Harvard College where he was an editor of the Harvard Lampoon.
+Billy Kimball was born on July 8, 1959 in New York City, where he attended Trinity School.
+He later graduated from Harvard College where he was an editor of the Harvard Lampoon.
 He is currently married to the former Alexandra Manuela Vargas Hamilton and has two daughters and a son.